 1.)
 What is the name of the vaccine and what disease does it prevent?

-3.)
-What is the incubation period, and what are the signs/symptoms of the disease?
+4.)
+What is the incubation period, when is a person contagious, and what are the signs/symptoms of the disease?

 6.)
 What is the type of vaccine (live, inactivated, attenuated, recombinant) and how does the vaccine work (what type of immune response does it generate?)